ritvikrao/public_systems_projects/Assignment9_xv6/part1/README.md

 ### Processes

-1. In which file does the the process table exist? *your answer here*
+1. In which file does the the process table exist? *proc.c*
-2. What is the struct name of the process table? *your answer here*
+2. What is the struct name of the process table? *ptable*
-3. When there is a context switch from one process to another, where are the values of the registers of the old process saved? *your answer here*
+3. When there is a context switch from one process to another, where are the values of the registers of the old process saved? *struct context, in proc.h*
 4. What are the 6 possible states of a process?
 Also, give a brief phrase describing the purpose of each state.
-	1. *your answer here*
+	1. *UNUSED means the process is not currently in use and can be allocated to the kernel*
-	2. *your answer here*
+	2. *EMBRYO means the process is in the initial state required to run in the kernel, but not yet loaded into memory.*
-	3. *your answer here*
+	3. *SLEEPING means the process is loaded into memory, but the required resources are not available yet.*
-	4. *your answer here*
+	4. *RUNNABLE means the process is loaded into memory and can be run at any time by the kernel.*
-	5. *your answer here*
+	5. *RUNNING means the process is currently being run by the kernel.*
-	6. *your answer here*
+	6. *ZOMBIE means the process has terminated but is still shown in the process table.*
-5. What is the function that does a context switch between two processes? *your answer here*
+5. What is the function that does a context switch between two processes? *swtch, in swtch.S*
-6. Explain how the context switch function works (Note, this "function" *may* be in an assembly file). *your answer here*
+6. Explain how the context switch function works (Note, this "function" *may* be in an assembly file). *The context switch function starts by saving the old registers by pushing them onto the stack.
+Then, the function switches the stacks by changing the stack pointer, and finishes by saving the new registers by popping them off the stack.*

 ### Process Startup and running

-1. What function from 'main.c' creates the first user process? *your answer here*
+1. What function from 'main.c' creates the first user process? *userinit, which is defined in proc.c*
 2. Where do we actually start running processes in our code?
-That is, what is the actual function that has an infinite loop for running processes? *your answer here*
+That is, what is the actual function that has an infinite loop for running processes? *The function is the scheduler (void scheduler), located in proc.c.
+It has an infinite for loop.*

 ### Files and File Descriptors: